onflow/docs/docs/evm/guides/foundry.md

 }
 ```

-You can now make sure everything is alright:
+You can now make sure everything is okay by compiling the contracts:

 ```shell
 forge compile
 ```

-We can also run the tests.
-They should all succeed:
+We can also run the tests:

 ```shell
 forge test
 ```

+They should all succeed.

 ### Deploying to Flow PreviewNet

 We can now deploy `MyToken` using the `forge create` command.
-We need to provide the RPC URL, private key from a funded account using the faucet, and constructor arguments which is the inital supply in this case.
-We can use the `--legacy` flag to disable EIP-1559 style transactions.
+We need to provide the RPC URL, private key from a funded account using the faucet, and constructor arguments that is the inital supply in this case.
+We need to use the `--legacy` flag to disable EIP-1559 style transactions.
 Replace `$DEPLOYER_PRIVATE_KEY` with the private key of the account you created earlier:

 ```shell
 forge create --rpc-url https://previewnet.evm.nodes.onflow.org \